 \section{Setting and main results}

 We begin with the description of the class of stochastic processes which we are going to consider.
-Denote by $C_\infty^k(\rn)$ the space of $k$ times continuously differentiable functions which vanish, with all derivatives, at infinity.
+Denote by $C_\infty^k(\rn)$ and $C_c^k(\rn)$ the spaces of $k$ times continuously differentiable functions which vanish at infinity (with all derivatives) and which are compactly supported, respectively.
 For $f\in C_\infty^2(\rn)$ we consider the following L\'evy-type operator

 where $a:\rn\to\rn$, $m:\rn\times\rn\to (0,\infty)$ are measurable functions and $\mu$ is a L\'evy measure, i.e.\ a measure on $\rno$ such that $\int_\rno \big(1\wedge |h|^2\big)\mu(dh)<\infty$.